 It would, therefore, be a mistake for any authority to assume that previous years' capping principles will apply to 2010-11.
 I have made it very clear that the Government expects the average Band D council tax percentage increase to reach a 16 year low in this period.
 I have also indicated that we will take capping action against any excessive increases and I do not propose to send any further written warnings about the risks involved.

-Annexes 1-4 show the overall movement in the 2009/10 budget, unavoidable cost increases, increased and decreased income, and growth items.
+Annexes 1-5 show the overall movement in the 2009/10 budget, unavoidable cost increases, increased and decreased income, growth items and savings falling outside the transformation programme.